-- Does the explanation given tally with the injury sustained? - Was medical help sought within a reasonable time scale? - Is there a pattern of recurring injuries/problems with the child? - What is the parents' general attitude towards the child? - How do they react to you as a professional?
+- Does their explanation tally with the injury sustained? - Did they seek medical help within reasonable time scale? - Is there a pattern of recurring injuries/problems with the child? - What is the parents' general attitude towards the child? - How do they react to you as a professional?